We all know Q4 is a critical and often stressful time for sales teams.

 But content alone won’t teach sales reps how to apply the right value messaging to buyer conversations.
 This is where sales training and just-in-time learning capabilities are vital to improving reps’ connections with buyers.

 For example, sales managers or enablement leaders could quickly create informal learning courses on timely topics, which in Q4 could be deal escalation or pricing negotiations.
 Reps using Brainshark are then able to access that training on-demand, whenever and wherever they might be working.

 By having key information when they need it, sellers can show up to every meeting equipped with the skills and knowledge to crush it.

 The key to ensuring your sales team stays prepared in Q4 and beyond?
-It's sales readiness.
-Download our exclusive eBook to learn more.
+It’s sales readiness.
+Download our exclusive eBook on the 4 Pillars of Sales Readiness to learn more.